itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 ## Overall thoughts

 Obnoxious.
 Qualcomm's entry into the market is exciting, bringing unprecedented efficiency to the Windows laptop market.
-But it is almost as if they don't want consumers to buy their products, or at least do so blindly.
+But it is almost as if they don't want consumers to buy their products, or at least do so knowing what they're paying for.

 I don't want to know what would happen when they introduce more models down the road.
-D tier.
+D tier, barely.

 # NVIDIA